 Potters & Sculptors - Making Rock from Mud

 While researching material for the latest newsletter, I stumbled on this gem from StudioPotter.org.
 It's a well-written defense of digital printing and new technologies in the ceramic studio.
-If nothing else, this graphic included in the article is relatable to many of us on a number fronts, I'm…Continue
+If nothing else, this graphic included in the article is relatable to many of us on a number fronts, I'm sure.…Continue

 I often decorate my pots with brushwork.
 Pursuing an ultra thin line, I've found my cat's whiskers work the best.
 They're not purrfect (that's right, I said it), but they produce some interesting results.

-Taped individually to a stick, I dip the whisker into some fairly viscous underglaze, then…Continue
+Taped individually to a stick, I dip the whisker into some fairly viscous underglaze, then lay it down on the pot.
+No dragging, just gentle press and…Continue

 I must admit, I've never been terribly disciplined about my test tiles through the years.
 I'm pretty good about taking careful notes; too many times I've been burned by shoddy notes.
 However, I do tend to slap those careful tests on whatever's laying around.
-The result is a box full of…Continue
+The result is a box full of well-documented, mismatched shapes and shards.…Continue

 If you ever used bentonite, you know it's a bear to mix into a glaze.
 It tends to clump together in solution.
 It doesn't want to play well with others.
 I've tried a number of things over the years to get around this.
 I thought I'd share this latest method that works for me: